 • ¼ cup Parmesan cheese, grated

-• to taste salt and fresh ground black pepper
+• ¾ tsp fresh ground black pepper or to taste

 • 12 oz chopped cooked chicken, tempeh, or chickpeas (optional for main dish)